-ExoMars is a program that has two steps: the first is the Trace Gas Orbiter, launched in 2016 and the second, comprising a rover and surface platform, was launched in 2020.
-The two technologies will work to find out if there were or is a civilisation inside the Red planet surface.
+ExoMars is a program that has two steps: the first is the Trace Gas Orbiter, launched in 2016, and the second, comprising a rover and surface platform, was launched in 2020.
+The two technologies will work to find out if there were or is a civilization inside the Red planet’s surface.
 This mission is done by the European Space Agency (ESA) and Roscosmos.

 The last mission is done by NASA, they want to do some research if there are methods of using Mars’s current resources to support future colonization efforts.
 This project is the most promising of them because of the technology they are using.
-An helicopter that is carrying a rover and they also offer to send people to mars.
+A helicopter that is carrying a rover and they also offer to send people to Mars.

-As you can see most of the goals of these missions are to make sure that mars is not or was not occupied by other kind of life.
+As you can see most of the goals of these missions are to make sure that mars are not or was not occupied by another kind of life.
 The reason for those goals is to prove that there was water on it billions of years ago but Mars has since lost its atmosphere.
 So the water can’t stay liquid for long like before.

 Even if we have some proof that it could maybe be able to support human beings on it more research is needed to confirm this possibility.
 And if we could survive on the plan B planet we would still need a way to actually take us to it.
 So Mars will need to wait.